collebrusco/frontier/README.md

 ![logo](./0A_frontier_misc/img/icon.png)

 ## Client Download
 Click the green "<> Code" button towards the top right.
 Download as ZIP.
 Unzip the file to find a folder named frontier-main or similar.
+Re-name this to be your `.minecraft`.
+Done.

 To make this as simple as possible, simply re-name this folder to '.minecraft' and put it in `C:\Users\<you>\AppData\Roaming\` (which is where your .minecraft already is, back it up if you care. you can get here by hitting the windows key and typing `%appdata%`).